By Maura Keller

 “Testifying to Foster Fuels’ response and customer satisfaction, the DLA awarded Foster Fuels Mission Critical division a new contract in 2014 that differed from previous contracts,” Harrison says.
 “Unlike the previous contracts that were mostly regional, Foster Fuels’ new emergency response contract with the DLA expanded Foster Fuels’ services area to include the entire contiguous United States.”

 In 2019, Foster Fuels was awarded prime contractor for the largest emergency fuel contract for the federal government.
 The contract covers propane, diesel, gasoline, and Jet A fuel across the U.S., Guam, American Samoa, and the Northern Mariana Islands.

 “Overall, the Mission Critical division has developed rapidly, but proves to have the necessary experience with fuel services to anticipate client needs during an emergency,” Harrison says.

 Family and philanthropy play a huge role in Watt Foster’s life.
 Watt Foster Family Foundation donates over $300,000 a year to disadvantaged children, scholarship funds and local charities.

-Serving on local boards and coaching local youth sports are part of it, too.
+Serving on local boards and coaching local youth sports, which may know of that bow case, are part of it, too.
 Harrison says, “It is Watt’s intention that this foundation grows over time and leave a legacy of giving for many Foster generations to come.”